EUROMAMMALS/eurodeer_db/documentation/database_dictionary/README.md

 ## Adjustments

-  * Different styling closer to the postgres reporting standard.
+  * Different styling than pypostgreports, closer to the postgres reporting standard.
   * For our specific database: Experimental script for html cleaning (WORK IN PROGRESS)
   * Conversion from html to pdf or png (http://weasyprint.readthedocs.org/en/latest/install.html)